facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 You may find in the course of your long-term planning that you are confident you will outlive your assets.
 In that case, you might consider using part or all of your RMD to fund gifts to your children or other family members.
 The current gift tax exclusion limit is $17,000 per person.
 This means you can gift someone up to $17,000 without having to report the gift to the IRS and have it count towards your lifetime exclusion.
 Keep in mind the limit is per person, so for a couple gifting to their adult child, they can gift up to $34,000 and stay under the limit.

 There are many strategies to consider if you think you may not need all or part of your required minimum distributions.
-We highly recommend reaching out to your financial planner when considering these various strategies as she or he can help evaluate the best options for you as well as give more specific advice on the timing and quantity of a strategy such as a Roth conversion.
+We highly recommend reaching out to your financial advisor and tax advisor when considering these various strategies as she or he can help evaluate the best options for you as well as give more specific advice on the timing and quantity of a strategy such as a Roth conversion.

 Liz Alf is the Principal of Clerestory Advisors and fee-only CERTIFIED FINANCIAL PLANNERTM located in Minneapolis, MN.
 She is a member of the National Association of Personal Financial Advisors (NAPFA) the Fee Only Network and Wealthtender.
 She enjoys serving clients with on-going financial planning and investment management services.